Can Counselling Help Me?

 Perhaps you need help in looking at long-standing issues or traumas, or to make sense of painful events or losses whether in your current life or earlier in life.

 You may be looking for help in how to manage in relationships, which just don’t seem to be working.
 Or perhaps to understand why you behave in certain ways that don’t seem helpful to leading the life you want?

 Sometimes any of us simply need extra support to get through a difficult time.

 What I offer is a non-judgmental and confidential space in which we can effectively work with whatever you bring.
-Each person is unique and we work collaboratively in the best way to serve you.
+Each person is unique and we work collaboratively in the best way to suit you.

 Even when you feel bleak and helpless, you don’t have to struggle alone.
-Recognising when you need help and asking for it isn’t weakness, it can be a strength to reach out and offer yourself hope.
+Recognising when you need help and asking for it isn’t weakness, it is a strength to reach out and offer yourself hope.
 Having someone to share these thoughts with can be a real first step towards change.

 People come to counselling for many different reasons, below are some examples but this is by no means a definitive list:

 - Anxiety, stress, ‘difficult to switch off’